core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 An endpoint acquires group data such as the Gid and OSCORE input parameters including its own Sender ID from the Group Manager, and provides information about its public key to the Group Manager, for example upon joining the group.

 Furthermore, when joining the group or later on as a group member, an endpoint can retrieve from the Group Manager the public key of the Group Manager as well as the public key and other information associated to other members of the group, with which it can derive the corresponding Recipient Context.
 Together with the requested public keys, the Group Manager MUST provide the Sender ID of the associated group members and the current Key Generation Number in the group.
-An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g. by Observing {{RFC7641}} a resource at the Group Manager to get updates on the group membership.
+An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g., by Observing {{RFC7641}} a resource at the Group Manager to get updates on the group membership.

 ## Support for Additional Principals # {#sec-additional-principals}

-The Group Manager MAY serve additional principals acting as signature checkers, e.g. intermediary gateways.
-These principals do not join a group as members, but can retrieve public keys of group members and other selected group data from the Group Manager, in order to solely verify counter signatures of messages protected in group mode (see {{sec-processing-signature-checker}}).
+The Group Manager MAY serve additional principals acting as signature checkers, e.g., intermediary gateways.
+These principals do not join a group as members, but can retrieve public keys of group members and other selected group data from the Group Manager, in order to solely verify countersignatures of messages protected in group mode (see {{sec-processing-signature-checker}}).

-In order to verify counter signatures of messages in a group, a signature checker needs to retrieve the following information about that group from the Group Manager.
+In order to verify countersignatures of messages in a group, a signature checker needs to retrieve the following information about that group from the Group Manager.

 * The current ID Context (Gid) used in the group.